OXTyler/SongSmith/README.txt

 on line 20, there is a line: music21.environment.set("musescoreDirectPNGPath", "..")
 you need to change the second argument to be the absolute directory to your musescore3 executable after this is done, you can run main.py in the ui folder which will launch the webapp, and everything should work perfect

+if you have any issues, pyfluidsynth tends to be the issue, https://github.com/nwhitehead/pyfluidsynth here is where you can find the readme to verify install was correct